elephantscale/es-training-new/terraform/slides/Terraform-Testing.md

   * Other parts of the system not being tested are mocked out

 * End to end testing
-  * End-to-end tests involve exercising the entire architecture from the end-user’s perspective
+  * End-to-end tests involve exercising the entire architecture from the end-user's perspective
   * E2E testing runs with no mocks in an architecture that mirrors production

 ---